 - If there is not enough available capacity on the memory card, you may not be able to record the number of CS images indicated on the monitor screen.
-Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - · Continuous shutter cannot be used in combination with any of the following. - Some BEST SHOT scenes (AUTO BEST SHOT, Dynamic Photo, Multi-motion Image, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - easy Mode - Movie Recording - Make-up - The speed of "CS: Normal Speed CS" depends on the type of memory card loaded in the camera and the amount of free space available for storage.
-When shooting to built-in memory, continuous shutter shooting is relatively slow. - "CS: Normal Speed CS" speed is slower when shooting with flash. - You cannot use the self-timer in combination with "CS: Normal Speed CS", "CS: High Speed CS". - Note that images recorded with "CS: High Speed CS" and "CS: Flash" are of somewhat lower resolution and more prone to digital noise than images recorded with "CS: Normal Speed CS". - The ISO sensitivity setting always is "AUTO" for "CS: High Speed CS" and "CS: Flash", regardless of the camera's current ISO sensitivity setting. - The flash range for Flash CS is narrower than that for normal flash. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
+Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - Continuous shutter cannot be used in combination with any of the following. - Some BEST SHOT scenes (AUTO BEST SHOT, Dynamic Photo, Multi-motion Image, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Make-up - The speed of "CS: Normal Speed CS" depends on the type of memory card loaded in the camera and the amount of free space available for storage.
+When shooting to built-in memory, continuous shutter shooting is relatively slow. - "CS: Normal Speed CS" speed is slower when shooting with flash. - You cannot use the self-timer in combination with "CS: Normal Speed CS", "CS: 4 fps", "CS: 10 fps". - Note that images recorded with "CS: 4 fps", "CS: 10 fps" and "CS: Flash" are of somewhat lower resolution and more prone to digital noise than images recorded with "CS: Normal Speed CS". - The ISO sensitivity setting always is "AUTO" for "CS: 4 fps", "CS: 10 fps" and "CS: Flash", regardless of the camera's current ISO sensitivity setting. - The flash range for Flash CS is narrower than that for normal flash. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
 This does not indicate malfunction.